SepulchralVerdigris/path2victory/Base Game.md

 If any of a creature’s space is within the area of effect, the creature is affected (even if other parts of their space are outside of the area of effect).

-**Emanations:** An emanation power is measured from the sides of the origin space, usually the user’s own space.
-An emanation 1 power thus affects all adjacent squares to the user.
+**Emanations:** An emanation is measured from the sides of the origin space, usually the user’s space.
+Emanation 1 affects all squares adjacent to the user.

-**Bursts:** A burst power is measured from a single corner of a square within the range of the effect, spreading in all directions to a specified radius.
+**Bursts:** A burst is measured from a single corner of a square within the range of the effect, spreading in all directions to a specified radius.

-**Cones:** A cone power is measured from a single edge or single corner of the origin space, usually the user’s own space.
+**Cones:** A cone is measured from a single edge or single corner of the origin space, usually the user’s own space.
 It covers a quarter-circle of space.

-**Lines:** A line power is measured in a straight line from a single corner of the origin space.
+**Lines:** A line is measured in a straight line from a single corner of the origin space.

+##### Figure: Areas of effect

 <img src="img/aoe.png" style="width: 700px;" />